rjyo/homebridge-tesla-remote/README.md

 ## Limits

-The temperature won't be return the by the Tesla API sometime.
+The temperature won't be returned by the Tesla API sometimes.

-If you turn off the 'Always Connected' option, it might take a long time before the status are fetched.
+If you turn off the 'Always Connected' option, it might take a long time before the status is fetched.